Live Updates arrow

 Sludge treatment

-Remember the sludge from the first stage of the treatment?
+Remember the sludge from the earlier stage of the process?
 This goes on its own adventure.
 Large tanks known as digesters, use bacteria to break sludge down – this produces methane gas, which we collect and use to generate electricity.
-The solid materials we end up with are called biosolids.
+The treatment of sludge is call bioresources and the solid materials we end up with are called biosolids.
 These can then be used by farmers as fertilisers.

 Re-joining the water cycle